meltuhamy/native-calls/docs/generators.md

 # Code Transpilers

+**Note: Code generation method has changed to use templates.
+Documentation soon**

 The process of using WebIDL to generate JS and CPP code is similar to transpiling.

 As discussed in the [WebIDL doc](https://github.com/meltuhamy/native-calls/tree/master/docs/webidl.md), we take a Abstract Syntax Tree (AST) representing the syntactic structure of the WebIDL, then we augment it to give more semantic meaning.
 We use the augmented AST to generate code.